The 5 Best Business Lines Of Credit For Bad Credit

 Ready to learn more?
 Read on for more information about business lines of credit, including what they are, how you can use them, and how to obtain one — even if you have less-than-perfect credit.

 A business line of credit is a type of revolving credit.
 The lender provides the business owner with a credit limit.
 Much like they would with a credit card, the borrower can make as many draws as needed — up to and including the total credit limit — to get fast access to funding.
 Interest and fees are charged only on the balance that has been used by the borrower.

 Once a borrower begins to make draws, the money is paid back at a later time on a scheduled basis, which could be weekly, monthly, or on another schedule set by the lender.
 Payments are made toward the principal balance as well as toward the interest and fees charged by the lender.
 As money gets paid back, it becomes available to borrow again.

 Is A Credit Card A Type Of Line Of Credit?

 Business credit cards are another type of revolving credit, and while very similar to lines of credit, they aren’t exactly the same thing.

 A credit card allows a borrower to make multiple purchases up to and including the set credit limit.
 Cards can be used for online purchases or brick-and-mortar establishments that accept credit cards.

 However, credit cards have their own benefits.
-Credit cards can be used immediately, while lines of credit draws may take 24 hours or longer.
+Credit cards can be used immediately, while draws from lines of credit may take 24 hours or longer.
 Credit cards also offer rewards programs, allowing users to rack up airline miles, bonus points, and cash back with every use.
-Lines of credit do not offer these rewards.
+Lines of credit do not provide these rewards.

 When Should I Use A Line Of Credit?